hoverbike1/TOTK-Mods-collection/README.md

   - Graphics - Anisotropic Filtering Fix - Set AF to 16 in Yuzu advanced graphics settings
 - Yuzu settings :
   - Render API : Vulkan
+  - Use Disk Pipeline Cache: On
+  - Use asynchronous GPU emulation : On
+  - Accelerate ASTC Texture Decoding : On
+  - Vsync Mode: Mailbox (Recommended)
+  - NVDEC emulation : GPU Video Decoding (This is for FMV videos, try CPU Video Decoding if you have weak gpu)
+  - Fullscreen Mode : Exclusive Fullscreen / Borderless Windowed depending on Gsync/HDR
+  - Aspect Ratio : Default 16:9, use Stretch to Window if using an aspect ratio mod
+  - Window Adapting Filter : Bicubic if downsampling, FSR if upscaling
   - Anti-Aliasing Method : No AA or SMAA (FXAA break colors in darkness)
-  - Resolution : x2 (x1 to fix pixelated edges through volumetric clouds and fog)
+  - Resolution : x2 or higher (x1 to fix pixelated edges through volumetric clouds and fog)
+  - FSR Sharpness : Set to taste, this setting only functions when Window Adapting Filter is set to FSR.

+Advanced Graphics:
+  - Accuracy Level : Normal (high is a large fps loss, and only used for troubleshooting graphical bugs)
+  - ASTC recompression : Uncompressed (Best Quality) (Use BC3 or BC1 on GPU's with very low VRAM (4GB or lower), can help you at the expense of texture quality)
+  - Enable asynchronous presentation (Vulkan only): Off (framepacing is negatively impacted if you enable)
+  - Force maximum clocks (Vulkan only) : Off (possible small benefit if using very slow or fast hardware, but will waste power efficency)
-  - Decode ASTC textures asynchronously : Off ("On" smooth the texture loading, use it if you don't mind the glitched loading screens)
+  - Decode ASTC textures asynchronously : Off ("On" may reduce texture loading stutters, but will cause black squares and glitched loading screens)
+  - Enable Reactive Flushing : On
   - Use asynchronous shader building : On (Smooth the game)
-  - Use Fast GPU Time : On (Lower the GPU usage by 3x)
+  - Use Fast GPU Time : Off (Higher Accuracy with Dynamic FPS and FPS++)
   - Use Vulkan Pipeline Cache : On
   - Anisotropic Filtering : x8 or x16 (If you use the "Anisotropic Filtering Fix" mod)
 - Ryujinx settings :